Uncertainty Quantification for Regression: A Unified Framework based on kernel scores: Introduction

-In \emph{supervised regression} tasks, a practitioner is generally interested in predictive uncertainty, which describes the uncertainty of the target $\bm y \in \cY$ given some covariates $\bm x \in \cX$.
-While the notions of total, aleatoric, and epistemic uncertainty remain the same \citep{hullermeier2021aleatoric}, the corresponding uncertainty measures fundamentally differ as compared to the classification case.
-Unlike classification, where the label space is discrete and bounded, regression targets lie in an (often) unbounded, continuous and possibly high-dimensional domain, which often makes existing measures unsuitable.
-While in regression, many methods focus on uncertainty representation \citep{aminiDeepEvidentialRegression2020, lakshminarayananSimpleScalablePredictive2017, kelen2025distributionfree}, only a few works focus on analyzing the underlying uncertainty measures \citep{berry2024efficientepistemicuncertaintyestimation, bülte2025axiomaticassessmententropyvariancebased}.
+In \emph{regression} tasks, a practitioner is generally interested in predictive uncertainty, which describes the uncertainty of the target $\bm y \in \cY$ given some covariates $\bm x \in \cX$.
+While the notions of total, aleatoric, and epistemic uncertainty remain the same \citep{hullermeier2021aleatoric}, the corresponding uncertainty measures fundamentally differ from the classification case.
+Unlike classification, where the label space is discrete and bounded, regression targets lie in an (often) unbounded, continuous, and possibly high-dimensional domain, which renders existing measures unsuitable.
+While many regression methods focus on uncertainty \emph{representation} \citep{aminiDeepEvidentialRegression2020, lakshminarayananSimpleScalablePredictive2017, kelen2025distributionfree}, only a few works study the underlying uncertainty measures from a theoretical standpoint \citep{berry2024efficientepistemicuncertaintyestimation, buelte2025axiomaticassessmententropyvariancebased}.
+Score-divergence-based decompositions of uncertainty have recently been formalized for \emph{classification} \citep{kotelevskii2025from, hofman2024quantifyingaleatoricepistemicuncertainty}, yet no analogous, theoretically grounded measures exist for the multivariate regression setting.

-\paragraph{Contributions} In this paper, we introduce a unified framework for uncertainty quantification in regression, built from proper scoring rules.
-Similar to \cite{kotelevskii2025from, hofman2024quantifyingaleatoricepistemicuncertainty}, we formulate uncertainty measures in terms of score (or Bregman) divergences, but establish new connections to proper scoring rules in real-valued domains.
-In particular, we propose to use \emph{kernel scores} \citep{Gneiting.2007} as a specific instantiation for the uncertainty measures, as those offer unique advantages as compared to other scoring rules \citep{waghmareProperScoringRules2025}.
-We not only show that this framework includes several already existing uncertainty measures, but also provide a principled way to design new uncertainty measures based on corresponding properties of the underlying kernel score.
-We derive explicit connections between those properties and desirable behavior of the associated uncertainty measure, such as translation invariance or robustness.
-Finally, we validate the proposed measures empirically, highlighting the derived theoretical properties in practice and showcasing their application in several downstream decision-making tasks.